Alacant2804/Travel-App/README.md

 ## ✨ Features

-📝 Create and edit trips
+- 📝 Create and edit trips
-📍 Add destinations with start and end dates
+- 📍 Add destinations with start and end dates
-🗺️ Add places to visit within each destination
+- 🗺️ Add places to visit within each destination
-🏨 Add and edit accommodation details
+- 🏨 Add and edit accommodation details
-🌐 Display trip details on an interactive map
+- 🌐 Display trip details on an interactive map
-💸 Set and manage trip budgets
+- 💸 Set and manage trip budgets
-🔐 Secure user authentication
+- 🔐 Secure user authentication

-## 🚀 Usage

-You can access the deployed application [here](https://travel-app-client-tau.vercel.app/).

-1. Open the application in your browser.
-2. Register or log in using the authentication system.
-3. Create a new trip by clicking on the "Create Trip" button.
-4. Add destinations and places to visit within each destination.
-5. Add accommodation details for each destination.
-6. View the trip details on the interactive map.

 ## 🧰 Toolbox